JaymieBelz/JaymieBelz/README.md

 Holla!

 I’m James Bello (a.k.a @JaymieBelz).
 I'm an engineering student of @AltSchoolAfrica.
-I'm energetic and motivated to learning new ideas and cloud ☁️ related stuff and I always look forward to working with people who are more experienced than me.
+I'm energetic and motivated to learning new ideas and cloud ☁️ related stuff.I look forward to working with people who are more experienced than me.
 Also,I’m interested in both men and women, contributing to open source projects and meeting new people.
 - 🌱 I’m currently learning Cloud Engineering @ AltSchool.